oscarlai1998/tp/docs/DeveloperGuide.md

 ***Considerations*** : How to implement parsing of user input<br>

 From the start, it was known that `Parser` would be one of the more challenging components to implement due to the large number of commands and the variance in parameter and flag types.
-Another difficult problem to navigate was the validation of the format and values of the parameters and flags.
-Initially, no validation checks were put in `Parser`, with the respective `Command` subclasses doing the input validation for their specific parameters and flags.
+Another difficult problem to navigate around was the validation of the format and values of the parameters and flags.
+Initially, no validation checks were implemented in `Parser`, with the respective `Command` subclasses doing the input validation for their specific parameters and flags.
 However, the `Storage` component also requires the same checks as the `Command` component.
 As such, there was a dependency between `Storage` and `Command`, which does not make sense as the responsibilities of the two are completely unlinked.